 Explain more how this played out.
 The history on that action.

-Initially the Spanish came in and enslaved the first nation people while seeking gold and minerals, so the entire resident First Nations population dies because they go from a life of living from the sea and living from the land, to working around the clock for Spanish overlords for minerals that previously were of no use to them once extracted.
+Initially the Spanish came in and enslaved the first nation people while seeking gold and minerals, so the entire resident First Nations population dies because they go from a life of living from the sea and living off the land, to working around the clock for Spanish overlords for minerals that previously were of no use to them once extracted.
 France then takes over and shifts the economic focus to sugar plantations.
 This is interesting because it's when that addiction to sugar really rises in the West.
 It fuels France into so much wealth and abundance, and it came from Haiti.
 So they started importing slaves from West Africa because all of the First Nations people had died.
 One of the big things that stood out to me was that these people were taken from all over Western Africa which represents so many different tribes, nations, and peoples, that when they're on a boat they can't communicate - they don't speak the same language whatsoever.
 So much is taken away from them.

 All of a sudden this big nation is created where these black people of such huge variety of culture and language are forced into slavery on this island to grow sugarcane and tobacco.
 And it's fascinating because somehow over time the slaves managed to organize and overthrow those French colonizers as the only slave colony in the world that has ever been able to.
 But then France sent its people over and burnt the whole nation down: all the infrastructure was burnt down, all the fields burnt down, everything.
 The Western world created a debilitating trade embargo where it was enforced that nothing could be traded with Haiti until they paid France 'X' amount of dollars.
 I think it was even in the billions after inflation.
 So this nation was not only created with slaves, burnt to the ground, forced into a trade embargo, but then it had to pay a huge tab to France for basically taking back their own lives.
 So ever since then, Haiti has just been experiencing paralyzing impoverishment in trying to get past all of that.